codeformio/codeform.io/content/docs/cloud-native-handbook/deployment.md

 ```
 base/       # Common config across all environments
-staging/    # Deployed from non-prod branch (references base/)
+staging/    # Deployed from "staging" branch    (references base/)
-feature-x/  # Deployed from non-prod branch (references base/)
-production/ # Deployed from prod branch     (references base/)
+production/ # Deployed from "production" branch (references base/)
 ```

 A `base/` directory is used to account for commonality (parity) across environments.
 Changes that are to be promoted from non-production to production should be made in base (i.e. updated image version).
-Once the `non-prod` branch gets merged into the `prod` branch, these changes will be promoted.
+As the `base/` changes make their way into environment-specific branches, these changes will be promoted.

-Individual `<environment>/` directories are used to account for variety across environments.
-Variances that should always exist across environments (i.e. replica count / resource allocation) should be maintained in these directories as patches to base resources or additional resources to be added.
+Individual `<environment>/` directories are used to account for variances that should always exist across environments (i.e. replica count / resource allocation).
+These variations are usually maintained in the form of patches on the base resources.

 > *Why not use staging as a base for production?*
 >